Jacksongio/GioAdvisor/CertificationChallenge.md

 ![Alt Text](image.png)
 ## What conclusions can you draw about the performance and effectiveness of your pipeline with this information?
 Some conclusions I can draw from this are:
-1. High faithfulness - Responses are factually accurate
+1. High faithfulness - The RAG solution consistently delivers factually accurate responses, ensuring reliability for users.
-2. Perfect Relevancy - 100% relevancy
+2. Perfect Relevancy - The system achieves 100% relevancy in retrieving documents, persenting only the most pertinent treaties related to uesr queries.
-3. Poor context Precision - System retreives too much irrelevant information
+3. Poor context Precision - Despite high relevancy, the system retrieves some irrelevant information, indicating a need for better filtering capabilities.
-4. Low context recall - Missing important or relevant treaties.
+4. Low context recall - The evaluation shows that important treaties are occassionally missed, which can hinder comprehensive decision-making.
 # Task 6: The benefits of Advanced Retrieval
 ## Describe the retrieval techniques that you plan to try and to assess in your application.
 Write one sentence on why you believe each technique will be useful for your case.
 - Hybrid Search: Combining a vector embeddings with traditional keyword search will capture both semantic similarity and exact legal terminology matches that are critical in diplomatic text.